 Server Version — Select v10

 Server — Enter the server host name.
 For example: BIEEServer

-Port for the server where the BI Presentation Services plug-in is running.
-For example: 9704
+Port — Enter the port for the server where the BI Presentation Services plug-in is running.
+For example: 9502

-Administrator Username and Password — These fields are hidden when using Oracle Fusion Middleware Security.
-If you are manually configuring the integration, enter the BISystemUser username and password.
+Administrator Username and Password — These fields are hidden when you use Oracle Fusion Middleware Security.

 Session time out in minutes